-- Three hotel towers with over 1,000 rooms
+- Multiple hotel towers with over 1,000 rooms

 - Three residential towers with over 2,000 apartments, gaming and entertainment facilities

-- A feature curved sky deck with a 100 m above-ground pool
+- A feature curved sky deck sitting 100 metres above street level

 - A range of restaurants and bars, from hatted fine dining to pop-up cafes